Bronc riding: Animal welfare issues

-Flank strap controversy
+Flank straps

 A "flank strap" (or, "bucking strap") is used to encourage the horse to kick out straighter and higher when it bucks.
 The flank strap is about 4 inches wide, covered in sheepskin or neoprene and fastens behind the widest part of the abdomen.
 Flank straps that hurt the horse are not allowed by rodeo rules in the United States.

-However, a bucking strap has to be an incentive, not a prod, or the horse will quickly sour and refuse to work.
 A horse in pain will become sullen and not buck very well, and harm to the genitalia is anatomically impossible because the stifle joint of the hind leg limits how far back a flank strap can be attached.

 People for the Ethical Treatment of Animals (PETA) has stated that burrs and other irritants are at times placed under the flank strap and that improperly used flank straps can cause open wounds and burns if the hair is rubbed off and the skin is chafed raw.
 However, while the implied argument behind this claim is that pain is what makes the horse buck, in actual practice, irritants or pain generally interfere with a horse's ability to buck in an energetic and athletic fashion.